ctnava/rxtechnotes/5_settings.md

 ##### 🧮 Non-Compounded Prescription Area

 Used to prepare most prescriptions after grabbing them from **storage**.
+Occasionally, there are prescriptions for **OTC** drugs that may not be stocked in the immediate vicinity so technicians may be expected to venture into the greater store to retrieve them.

 > 🧹 Keep all counters and prescription prep areas **clean and clutter-free**.
 Periodically wipe down **counting trays, counters, and equipment** with **70% isopropyl alcohol**